CoinCulture/evm-tools/analysis/guide.md

 where `0x0203 = 515 = 257 + 258`

-What if we want to pass the arguments as call-data, rather than hardcoding them?
+What if we want to pass the arguments as call-data, rather than hard-coding them?
 We need to first agree on a formatting discipline - say, all input values are left-padded to 32-bytes, for convenience.
 Then we can do the following: